KevinChuaKw/basics-of-backend-1/01-node-demo/readme.txt

 5. For your GITPOD, run `npm install -g nodemon` everytime you restart gidpod but if is usingyour own computer, then just once.
 The `-g` means `global` -- it will be applied to all node applications
+6. To stop the server 'control + c`

 Depending on the view point request and response will be information from the client that is needed